MicrosoftDocs/windows-powershell-docs/docset/windows/remoteaccess/Get-BgpRoutingPolicy.md

 ## PARAMETERS

 ### -AllRoutingDomains
-Runs the cmdlet against all routing domains that are setup.
+Use this command to retrieve details about all routing domains.

 ```yaml
 Type: SwitchParameter